No chance without vitamin B?

 However, such referral mechanisms have long been an integral part of the application process of many companies, as now an evaluation of the job and career platform Glassdoor shows.

-The chances of a job offer for applicants are therefore higher if they were recommended by an employee of the company before the interview.
-Applications without prior contact with company representatives or recruiters are associated with a significantly lower probability of actually receiving a job offer.
+Thus, the chances of a job offer for applicants are higher if they were recommended by a company employee before the interview.
+By contrast, applications without prior contact with company representatives or recruitment agencies are significantly less likely to actually receive a job offer.

 In the study, the most frequently identified starting points for discussion talks were identified from the 440.000 evaluations of discussion talks, which workers have shared on Glassdoor.